SantralIstanbul: Redevelopment project

+Legal Framework

+The industrial structure, one of the works of the late Ottoman period and the early modernity of the Republic, was registered with the decision numbered 2532 of 1991 of the Istanbul I Numbered Cultural and Natural Heritage Protection Board of the Ministry of Culture.
+Since the boiler rooms, engine rooms, cooling water channels, coal installation (power plant), residences, local transformer building, and two bridges over the Alibeyköy (Silahtar) stream form a whole with both their architecture and equipment, it was decided to include them in the scope of protection.
+The buildings in this area were given the function of 'Industrial Museum.'
+These areas were re-planned as an industrial museum and educational structure.
+After that, the Eyüp Municipality's proposal for a cultural facility (Industrial Museum, Technology and Science Center) dated 10.01.2002 was accepted by the Istanbul Metropolitan Municipality, and it was decided by the Istanbul Metropolitan Municipality to re-function it for cultural purposes.

 Modern art museum

 The Modern art museum, with 7,000 m2 floorspace, consists of two new buildings constructed upon the foundations of two old power plants.
 Only a wall and some small foundations had survived.
 The architects developed the new buildings based on the original dimensions of the old power plants, using old photographs showing the steam generating water-tube boiler section of the power plant.

 The 5-story reinforced concrete buildings are clad in steel and glass facades.
 The two buildings are connected with a glass passage.
 The galleries are separated with mobile drywalls.
 The facades of the buildings are covered with aluminium mesh, which allows light to enter during the day, whilst creating a lantern-like effect at night.
 The building facades can also be used as a projection screen.
 Today, the building is no longer an art museum.
 It has been transformed into an educational complex filled with classrooms.

+The white and gray colors preferred on the floor and wall surfaces in the interior of the museum allowed for a neutral effect to be created inside the historical facility.
+In this way, the new structures added to the historical texture did not overshadow the old ones and did not harm the visibility of the historical accumulation.
+The neutrality of the structure also contributed to the visibility of the works to be exhibited in the interior.
+Nevzat Sayın explained this situation with the following words:

+“We were going to either build the same old structures or a brand-new building.
+We tried to find a middle way.
+It would not be useful to build the same one that was finished.
+It was not appropriate for a new structure to create a third language and compete with the others.
+We designed structures as neutral as possible.”